manski117/mik-math/README.md

 # mik-math
-a quick way to visualize some numbers
+a quick way to visualize some numbers for a project I'm working on.